 There were no personal thoughts or “status updates” in the mix whatsoever.

-Therefore, a lot of artists become deathly afraid of Facebook, Instagram, or even SnapChat stories updates because they don’t feel that people want to know their random or personal thoughts.
+Therefore, a lot of artists become deathly afraid of Facebook, Instagram, or even SnapChat because they don’t feel that people want to know their random or personal thoughts.

-Since services like SnapChat or Instagram are more community-building tools than promotional, it confuses them on what they are supposed to be doing or saying on it.
+Since services like SnapChat and Instagram Stories are more community-building tools than promotional, it confuses them on what they are supposed to be doing or saying on it.

 If you really are not a social person, Social Media is ideal for you because you’re at a computer screen, not in front of a live human!